 Addresses the topic of primary leadership in a youth ministry context and issues related to vocational tenure.
-Significant time will be spent on ministry case studies that correlate with some ministry situations.
+Significant time will be spent on ministry case studies that correlate with some of the common leadership issues faced in North American ministry situations.